microsoft/appcenter-sdk-apple/README.md

   After restarting the app after the crash and with a working internet connection, the crash should appear on the portal within a few minutes.
 Note that the matching dSYM needs to be uploaded as well.

 * Do I need to include all the libraries?
-  No, you can just include Sonoma modules that interests you but the core module which contains logic for persistence, forwarding etc. is mandatory.
+  No, you can just include Mobile Center modules that interests you but the core module which contains logic for persistence, forwarding etc. is mandatory.

 * Can't see crashes on the portal?
    * Make sure SDK `start()` API is used correctly and Crashes module is initialized.
 Also, you need to restart the app after a crash and our SDK will forward the crash log only after it's restarted.
    * The user needs to upload the symbols that match the UUID of the build that triggered the crash.
    * Make sure your device is connected to a working internet.
-   * Check if the App Secret used to start the SDK matches the App Secret in Sonoma portal.
+   * Check if the App Secret used to start the SDK matches the App Secret in Mobile Center portal.
    * Don't use any other SDK that provides Crash Reporting functionality.

 * What data does SDK automatically collect for Analytics?

 * What permissions are required for the SDK?
-  Sonoma iOS SDK requires no permissions to be set in your app.
+  Mobile Center SDK requires no permissions to be set in your app.

 * Any privacy information tracked by SDK?